ChelseaDolezal/sql-challenge-week9/README.md

 5.	salaries: Stores employee numbers and salaries.
 6.	titles: Contains job titles and title ID.

-Six tables are created with the following schema:
+Six tables are created with the above schemas
-•	employees
-•	departments
-•	dept_emp
-•	dept_manager
-•	salaries
-•	titles

 Questions from the module I set out to answer
 1. List the employee number, last name, first name, sex, and salary of each employee.